National Minerals Information Center

 Statistics and information on the worldwide supply of, demand for, and flow of minerals and materials essential to the U.S. economy, the national security, and protection of the environment.

-Monthly or quarterly publications containing industry updates and statistical data on production, distribution, stocks, and consumption of significant mineral commoditiesMonthly/Quarterly
+On-line statistical and economic publications designed to provide timely statistical data on production, distribution, stocks, and consumption of significant mineral commodities.Periodic Pubications

 Interior Releases 2018’s Final List of 35 Minerals Deemed Critical to U.S. National Security and the Economy